SirGhaniR/SirGhaniR/README.md

 - 🌟 I mainly use open-source projects for all my tools.
 - ⚙️ One of my favorite things to do is configuring my Wayland compositor.
 - ✍️ I'm using VSCodium but slowly transitioning to Neovim as my text editor.
+- 📚 Lord of the Mysteries, Omniscient Reader's Viewpoint, and Shadow Slave are my favorite novels.
 - 😏 My OS is Arch and I use Hyprland btw...

 ## 🌱 Currently Exploring